-- Different learning needs to consider: Technology tools like captions and transcriptions also help an array of employees who may consume and retain information differently.
+- Different learning needs to consider: Technology tools like closed captions and transcriptions also help an array of employees who may consume and retain information differently.
 They can provide visual cues to accompany the auditory ones, as well as opportunities to consume the video silently in specific situations that warrant it.
 Providing these additional tools can also help employees with disabilities.

 How do you know if the training program was effective?